 Carefully and with plenty of massaging/finessing, I pulled the corners of the fabric up and carefully pushed and prodded the “pin cushion ghost” into place.
 I wrapped a rubber band around the excess fabric against the cardboard oval as tightly as possible.

 I’m soooo technical with this tutorial, aren’t I?

 When I was satisfied with the tautness of the fabric, the evenness of the fiberfill, and the centered-ness of the flower pattern, I trimmed off most of the excess pillowcase fabric.
-I dotted the inside rim and concave center of the teapot lid with super glue and carefully pushed the pin cushion into place.
+I dotted the inside rim and concave center of the teapot lid with my favorite super glue and carefully pushed the pin cushion into place.

 And you know what?
 I’m pretty darn pleased with how it turned out!!